cloudninedigital/cnd-python-template/README.md

 ```bash
 $ ./helpers/init_project.sh
 ```
-> Note: If you run into an error message that looks like `env: bash\r: No such file or directory`, this means that you've configured GIT to use Windows line endings, which cannot be interpreted properly by Linux terminals.
+> Note: Should you run into an error message that looks like `env: bash\r: No such file or directory`, this means that you've configured GIT to use Windows line endings, which cannot be interpreted properly by Linux terminals.
+This will probably only happen if you clone your repository through another tool than the WSL.
 To fix this, you can execute
 ```
 $ git config --global core.autocrlf false
 ```